Day 221 · Sunday, August 9

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 221, Strong in Weakness.
+This is By God's Call — day 221, Send Me.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.